alemaulou/linked-list-sample/README.md

-**Synchronous Class Time**: [Pear Deck](https://app.peardeck.com/student/trhjjwzje) **Asynchronous Review**: [Google Slides](https://docs.google.com/presentation/d/1G7H4HC7RLqc4k3gYu5aq_Kj8PtOPntoF3wUiiqiajlI/edit?usp=sharing)
+**Synchronous Class Time**: [Pear Deck](https://app.peardeck.com/student/trhjjwzje)

+**Asynchronous Review**: [Google Slides](https://docs.google.com/presentation/d/1G7H4HC7RLqc4k3gYu5aq_Kj8PtOPntoF3wUiiqiajlI/edit?usp=sharing)

 ## Learning Outcome
-By the end of this module, students will be able to build a Linked List class along with several of it's key operations with Python.
+By the end of this module, students will be able to build a Linked List class along with several of it's key methods with Python.

 Students will also practice creating Unit Tests for the Linked List instance methods that they build.